letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/Stage 2/README.md

       - master
 ```

 First we define when we want our workflow to run.
-In this case we want to run the workflow whenever code gets pushed to master or when a pull request for the master branch is created.
+In this case we want to run the workflow whenever code gets pushed to master or when a pull request targeting the master branch is created.

 ```yaml
 jobs: